djmitche/proj/README.md

 When there are no more path components, proj implicitly looks for a child project named `DEFAULT`, starting it if present.
 This allows short paths for the most common projects; for example, `proj moz` might correspond to a Gecko development project, while `proj moz/mig` opens the Mozilla InvestiGator development environment.

-Each child configuration file begins with the child type as a section header, chosen from the child types below, followed by optional keys
+Each child configuration file begins with the child type as a section header, chosen from the child types below, followed by optional keys, for example

     [cd]
     dir = devel/bar-project